 Building a swimming pool may not seem like a major construction project.
 However, you’ll still need to make sure you have permits from your town before installation can begin.

 In most cases, your pool builders will handle the permits.
 This is often just one of the many services they provide their clients.
-However, in the middle of construction season, permits can be difficult to come by in a timely fashion.
+However, in the middle of the construction season, permits can be difficult to come by in a timely fashion.

 Taking the initiative to secure a permit ahead of time can save you time down the road.
 Just be clear when you plan to start your project.
 That way your permit won’t expire before construction begins.